Japanese Healthcare System and Health Insurance in Japan

 Like Employee Health Insurance, National Health Insurance covers 70% of your and your dependents’ medical treatment bills.

 In case of the insured person’s death, the deceased person’s family members can also claim a funeral fee of JPY 50,000.
-In addition, an insured person can also claim the same funeral fee amount if any dependent dies.
+In addition, an insured person can claim the same funeral fee if any dependent dies.

 National Health Insurance (NHI) Premiums